KollegeApply logo

 The duration of coursework varies among institutes.
 It generally lasts for 1 or 2 years.

-The flow of PhD Biochemistry is as follows:
+The flow of PhD Biochemistry is as follows.

 Coursework>Assessment>Literature review>Experimentation & data collection>Presentations>Viva Defense>Thesis Submission

-PhD Biochemistry Fellowships in India
+PhD in Biochemistry Fellowships in India

 PhD Biochemistry students can obtain fellowships by applying to various categories such as;